amauryq/CompleteWebApp/README.md

 # CompleteWebApp
-Complete Web App Node.js example
+Complete Web App Node.js example just send a text and respond with the text